Independent Samples Which of the following involve independent sa... | Channels for Pearson+

 Independent Samples

-Independent samples refer to groups of data collected from different populations where the selection of one sample does not influence the selection of another.
-This concept is crucial in statistical testing, as it allows for comparisons between groups without the risk of bias or confounding variables affecting the results.
+Independent samples refer to two or more groups of data that are collected separately and do not influence each other.
+In statistical analysis, this means that the selection of one sample does not affect the selection of another.
+This concept is crucial for certain statistical tests, such as the independent t-test, which compares the means of two independent groups.

 Recommended video: